Working with clients, I always get questions about which diets and patterns of eating are best for enhancing both male and female fertility

 It is not a “diet”, it is not designed to be restrictive or intended for rapid weight loss, so get your head away from that zone and think about this as a new way of eating that is flexible, adaptable and can work in your life.

-It is based on what is traditionally eaten by the people who live in countries bordering the Mediterranean Sea including Greece, Italy, Spain.
+It is based on what is traditionally eaten by the people who live in countries bordering the Mediterranean Sea including Greece, Italy, and Spain.

 Want a shortcut?
-Snag my Mediterranean-inspired men’s and women’s fertility meal plans complete with shopping list and recipes right here.
+Snag my Mediterranean-inspired men’s and women’s fertility meal plans

 The foundations actually have almost nothing to do with food, so if you aren’t ready to change what’s on your plate than maybe you want to start here: